minibuildsio/data-extract/README.md

 This project contains scripts to extract data from:

-- My Fitness Pal
+- MyFitnessPal
 - FitBit

 The intended use of these scripts is to extract data to be copied into a spreadsheet such as a health and fitness dashboard.

-## My Fitness Pal Extract
+## MyFitnessPal Extract

-The script `myfitnesspal-extract/mfp.py` reads nutrition data from My Fitness Pal.
+The script `myfitnesspal-extract/mfp.py` reads nutrition data from MyFitnessPal.

 ### Use